g4eml/Langstone/README.md

 - CW Key is via Raspberry Pi GPIO pin 12.
 This needs a pull up resistor to 3.3V.
 Grounding this pin will key the transmitter.

+- Tx Output is via Raspberry Pi GPIO pin 13.
+This output goes high when the Langstone is transmitting.
+This can be used to switch antenna relays and amplifiers.
+(100ms delay included for sequencing)

+- 4 Band select Outputs on pins 15, 16, 18 and 22.
+These can be used to select external filters, amplifiers or Trnasverters.
+The state of these outputs is defined using the Band Bits setting.

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.

 All control is done using the touchscreen and mouse.